Lay Centre at Foyer Unitas: Leadership and organization

 The Lay Centre at Foyer Unitas is a legally recognized institute in Italy.
 In the United States it is incorporated as a not-for-profit corporation and is recognized by the Internal Revenue Service as a 501(c)(3) charitable organization.
 It is governed by an eight-member Board of Directors, which includes a Passionist priest and a former resident.
 An Honorary Board supports the work of the Lay Centre, and includes expert Vaticanist John Allen Jr; Archbishop Michael L. Fitzgerald, Apostolic Nuncio to Egypt; Ambassador Tony Hall (ret.) and Secretary James Nicholson (ret.).

-The co-founders of the Lay Centre, Professor Donna Orsuto, DSG, and Ms. Reikie van Velzen, DSS, serve as director and administrator, respectively.
+In 2026, co-founder Professor Donna Orsuto, S.T.D., serves as director of the centre.
+Ms. Reikie van Velzen, DSS, has served as administrator.
 Other staff includes a chief operating officer, office manager, cooks, and facilities staff.
 Resident community members are also responsible for sharing in a number of house jobs and staffing the local education events.
 A handful of residents have a kind of 'work-study' arrangement of about 20–25 hours a week of additional support of programs in exchange for room and board.

 The annual operating budget (as of 2015):

 Revenues totaled approximately $765,000, including: